Ever asked yourself?

 All depends on distance, budget and level of comfort you desire.

-Let me clarify the options for you.
+Let me clarify all the available options in detail.

 Fun fact, the price double at dusk when they turn on their headlights